dphfox/Fusion/docs/tutorials/basic-state/properties-&-state.md

 In almost all cases, this is a desirable optimisation.
 However, in a select few cases, it can be problematic.

-Specifically, in the above example, the `OnChange` handler fires *one frame after* the state object is changed, rather than immediately.
-For this reason, be cautious about using `OnChange` on properties you also bind state to.
+Specifically, in the above example, the `OnChange` handler is not fired every time the state object changes value.
+Instead, it's fired in the render step *after* the state object is changed.

+This can lead to subtle off-by-one-frame errors if you're not careful, so be cautious about using `OnChange` on properties you also bind state to.

 -----